© Crown copyright 2017

 Platform checklist for online communities

-These questions aren’t exhaustive, but ask them of any platform you consider.
+These questions are not exhaustive, but ask them of any platform you consider.
 Your tolerance to the responses may vary depending on the needs of your community.
 The questions are:

 - can it be seen and used by every member of the community?